 All regular students are required to report and register individually.
 They must complete the registration formalities as prescribed by the college.
 The registration formalities are as per the prescribed registration forms.
 Following are the steps involved in the registration process:

-- 1. Students must obtain the registration forms for FS registration from the messenger, - 2. fill in the prescribed registration forms, - 3. pay the fees (if any) in the Accounts Section, - 4. register in the Exam Cell, - 5. get the hostel rooms issued.
+- 1. Students must obtain the registration forms for FS registration from the ASSO, - 2.
+Fill in the prescribed registration forms, - 3.
+Pay the fees (if any) in the Accounts Section, - 4.
+Register in the Exam Cell, - Get the hostel rooms issued.